Pupil Premium Statement

 - Supporting children and families to access Breakfast Club or school residentials.

-It is the responsibility of the Pastoral Deputy Headteacher to produce termly reports for the Headteacher, SLT and Governors covering:
+It is the responsibility of the Deputy Headteacher to produce termly reports for the Head Teacher, Wider Leadership Team, and Local Advisory Board (LAB) covering:

 - The effects of the expenditure on eligible and other groups made towards narrowing the gap, by year group, for socially disadvantaged pupils